-Policy 2.3.4: The City shall continue repairs and improvements to its stormwater management which is capable of functioning under projected Sea-Level Rise within the lifespan of the capital improvements.
-The City shall utilize the unified Sea-Level-Rise projections established by the Southeast Florida Regional Climate Change Compact.
+Policy 2.3.4: The City shall consider the effect of sea level rise when repairing and improving its stormwater management system with the intent of increasing the useful lifespan of the system under projected sea-level rise.
+The City shall utilize the unified sea-level-rise projections established by the Southeast Florida Regional Climate Change Compact.